Connect with us

 Can We Save Our Planet?
 What About Ourselves?
 Interview With Sea Shepherd founder Paul Watson.

 InDEPTH editor and designer Amanda White poses the BIG questions to environmental activist Captain Paul Watson, founder of Sea Shepherd Conservation Society and the architect behind its strategy of aggressive non-violence.
-His answers may surprise you—and even bring you to tears.
+His answers may enlighten you, surely will surprise and may even move you to tears.
 What motivates the 70-year Environmental Hero of the 20th Century to keep up the fight despite widespread ignorance, apathy and greed?
 Find out.

 Published